-An ecommerce seller account from Wise allows businesses to accept payments in local currencies when selling in foreign markets.
-Wise boasts its ecommerce seller accounts are up to 14 times cheaper than PayPal.
-The accounts can be used to send payments and receive funds from ecommerce marketplaces like Amazon and Stripe.
+An e-commerce seller account from Wise allows businesses to accept payments in local currencies when selling in foreign markets.
+Wise boasts its e-commerce seller accounts are up to 19x cheaper than PayPal, according to research in 2019.
+The accounts can be used to send payments and receive funds from e-commerce marketplaces like Amazon and Stripe.

 Wise charges a fixed fee for outgoing payments that varies by currency, and a currency conversion fee for conversions made in the account.
-Receiving funds to the account is free.
+Receiving funds to the account are free.

 Once you create a free account with Wise, you can get set up to receive and send payments.
 Part of the Wise platform is using its open API, allowing you to automate your workflows and payments to get your business running smoother.

-Upon setup, you’ll be able to get a a New Zealand account number, an Australian account number and BSB number, a UK account number and sort code, a US routing and wiring number, and a European IBAN.
+Upon setup, you’ll be able to get a UK account number and sort code, US routing and wiring number, European IBAN, Australian account number and BSB number and a New Zealand account number.
 Each of these allows you to receive payments in each country’s respective currency to avoid conversion fees from the local online marketplaces to your account.